 Rubber check valves are a better and cheaper way to control back pressure in sewage treatment plants, drains, and tidal operations.
-They are entirely passive flow devices that can operate without maintenance or external power supply, or manual assistance.
+They are entirely passive flow devices that can operate without maintenance, external power supply, or manual assistance.

-Our history of manufacturing rubber hoses can be traced back to the 1930s when there was a need to solve backflow or piping problems.
-The rubber check valve can be provided with a flange, sleeve, or jacket.
+Our history of manufacturing rubber hoses can be traced to the 1930s, when there was a need to solve backflow or piping problems.
+We offer a rubber check valve with a flange, sleeve, or jacket.

 Quickly replace any hinged cover check valve.
 Available in sizes 1 to 96.
 We can offer a different inter diameter for a concrete pipe.

 Should the rubber check valve be installed in a specific location?

 Yes, you must install the rubber flap vertically, and you must install the bill vertically.
 However, if necessary, you can rotate it 30 degrees to save space below.

 How far can the rubber check valve be installed?

 Since the valve is independent of hinges, sleeves, or weight, the rubber check valve can be installed at any angle from vertical to horizontal.

 When the rubber check valve is immersed in liquid, it will be exposed to external pressure.
 Therefore, the maximum immersion depth of the valve must be specified, as this is considered the maximum backpressure that the valve can withstand.

 What is the opening pressure to open the valve?